top of page

 Green papayas have a slightly sour taste with a wonderful crunch.
 They are used in cuisines across Asia, usually in salads or curries.
-They are available in some Asian stores or at any grocery store in India.
-This salad pops with flavors from the wonderful tomato-based dressing.
+They are available in select Asian stores or at most grocery stores in India.
+This salad pops with flavours from the excellent tomato-based dressing.
 The hint of the sea from the dried shrimp and fish sauce adds wonderful nuances to the salad.

 Ingredients: